-- Ask for a review of a recent purchase.
+- Ask for a review of a recent purchase

-Here are our top tips to nurture your most important customers
+Here are our top tips to nurture your most important customers:

 Examples of entry points:

-- Contact clicks on call-to-action in email
+- Subscriber clicks on call-to-action in email

-- Contact abandons cart
+- Subscriber abandons cart

-- Contact signs up on your website
+- New subscriber signs up to your newsletter

 - Send an automated email

-You can use any combination of conditions to create simple or complex workflows that automate your marketing tasks.
+Use any combination of conditions to create simple or complex workflows that automate your marketing tasks.

 Key steps to ramp up your email automation

-Install your tracking script
+Install the Sendinblue tracking script